-The special funeral train outfitted to carry former President George H.W.
-Bush from Houston to College Station, Texas, is an echo of the funeral train that carried Franklin D. Roosevelt from Georgia after his death at Warm Springs in 1945.
+When a special funeral train was outfitted last year to carry former President George H.W.
+Bush from Houston to College Station, Texas, it was an echo of the funeral train that carried Franklin D. Roosevelt from Georgia after his death at Warm Springs in 1945.

 Roosevelt, a frequent presence in Georgia, was visiting his Warm Springs retreat when he died on April 12, 1945.

 A special funeral train carried the president’s casket from Warm Springs to Washington D.C., including a stop in Atlanta.